 The construction cost calculator is powered by StartBuild technology.

-StartBuild uses a “blended” costing database that includes published national, regional, state, zip code, and actual builder costs for finished homes.
-We update costs and data 10 to 12 times a year.
+StartBuild uses a blended costing database that includes published national, regional, state, zip code, and actual builder costs for finished homes.
+Costs and data are updated 10 to 12 times a year to reflect current labor and material market conditions.

-StartBuild has been providing Cost To Build reports for new homes for almost 20 years.
+StartBuild has been providing Cost To Build reports for new homes for nearly 20 years.

 We work to be conservative and accurate to within 10%.
 Your choices, changes, and adjustments will also have an important impact on the line item costs.